pivotal/docs-tap/getting-started/consume-services.md

 1. Create a `RabbitmqCluster` service instance.

-    1. Create a file named `rmq-1-service-instance.yaml` using the `APIVERSION` and `KIND` from the output of the `tanzu service types list` command:
+    1. Create a file named `rmq-1-service-instance.yaml` by using the `APIVERSION` and `KIND` from the output of the `tanzu service types list` command:

         ```yaml